-Note: This page contains information about the side effects of alginic acid / aluminum hydroxide / magnesium trisilicate.
-Some of the dosage forms included on this document may not apply to the brand name Gaviscon-2.
+Note: This document contains side effect information about alginic acid / aluminum hydroxide / magnesium trisilicate.
+Some of the dosage forms listed on this page may not apply to the brand name Gaviscon-2.

 Sources of aluminum in patients with renal failure have included water used for dialysate solution, in addition to aluminum hydroxide.
 Adverse effects of aluminum accumulation in these patients has led to monitoring of water source aluminum content by dialysis units and periodic measurements of serum aluminum in patients undergoing chronic dialysis.

 High aluminum concentrations in patients are generally also associated with high daily dosage.
 One study suggested that increased aluminum concentrations in uremic patients was most significant with daily doses greater than 3 grams of aluminum hydroxide.
 Age of the patient has also been directly correlated with aluminum concentrations, with younger age groups perhaps demonstrating higher concentrations.

 Concurrent administration of aluminum hydroxide with citrate containing products has been associated with unusually high serum concentrations of aluminum and, especially in cases of renal failure, severe toxicity.
 It was speculated that citrate increases aluminum's solubility and absorption.

 Aluminum concentrations during aluminum hydroxide therapy have also been correlated with body iron stores.
 One study demonstrated a negative correlation between serum aluminum concentrations and serum ferritin levels.
 It was postulated that high serum ferritin and high transferritin saturation might hamper gut absorption of aluminum.